VachaLab/gorder-manual/src/aaorder_basics.md

           total: 0.1926
 ```

 `gorder` automatically identified three molecule types and all relevant bonds.
-Order parameters are reported for each molecule type: for each bond type of each molecule type and for each heavy atom type of each molecule type.
-Order parameters for heavy atoms are obtained by averaging the order parameters for their bonds with hydrogens.
+Order parameters are reported separately for each molecule type: for each bond type of each molecule type and for each heavy atom type of each molecule type.
+Order parameters for heavy atom types are obtained by averaging the order parameters of their bonds with hydrogens.

 Let's take a closer look at a part of the YAML file: